 The Manual exposure mode works best for night photography.

 • Aperture: There isn’t much depth of field at night so use a mid-range aperture of f8.
-If you close your aperture and use f16 or f22 the lights in the scene will have a starburst effect to them.
+However, if you close your aperture and use f16 or f22 any lights in the scene will have a starburst effect to them.

 • ISO: If there is no motion in your scene, you can set a low ISO of 200 or 400.
 However, it if there is motion and you want to freeze it, you’ll need a higher ISO so you can work with faster shutter speeds.
 Remember, higher ISOs let you work with faster shutter speeds.

 • Shutter: Unless there is motion that you want to control, after setting your Aperture and ISO, just set the shutter speed until you have the right brightness in your scene.
 If your image is too bright then use a faster shutter speed, if the image is too dark, use a slower speed.

 Use manual focus as it’s difficult for our cameras to “see” in the dark.

 • Confirm your subject is in focus by looking for a solid dot along the very bottom of your view finder.

 • The camera needs an area of contrast in order to focus so place one of the focus points on something such as the edge of a building, a window frame, etc. If you try to focus on the sky, it won’t be able to and your camera won’t fire.

 • If your subject is nearby, you can shine a light on it and using auto focus, achieve focus and then turn auto focus off.
 Just make sure your subject doesn’t move and that you don’t rotate the lens or zoom it.
 If so, you’ll just need to focus all over again.

 • If shooting distant subjects, focus at infinity.
 Test your lens to determine where the infinity point is.
 Most will focus at infinity by rotating the barrel just a slight bit before the actual infinity mark (sideways 8 looking icon).